 Welcome to the OLA Junior School Eco Council

-Notices around the school to remind us to turn off the lights and computers.
-This year the school has also introduced light sensors to help reduce the amount of power we use throughout the day.
+- Putting up notices around the school to remind us to turn off the lights and computers.
+The school has also introduced light sensors to help reduce the amount of power we use throughout the day.